Above: The house in 2019.

 Restoration

 After 30 years of being open to the public, the house received some much-needed maintenance in 2019 to ensure its preservation into the future.
 This included a new roof, repairs to exterior weatherboards and new exterior paint, along with the installation of a heating and ventilation system.
 The Category 1 Historic Place also underwent an interior refresh to give visitors a greater insight into the life and work of its most famous former occupant and her family.
-The project was funded by a Lotteries Environment and Heritage grant, grants from the Stout Trust and the Melvin and Oroya Day Charitable Trust, and private donations.
+The project was funded by a Lotteries Environment and Heritage grant, grants from the Stout Trust and the Oroya and Melvin Day Charitable Trust, and private donations.

 The Katherine Mansfield Birthplace Society worked with Dr William Cottrell, an expert in the furniture and interiors of 19th-century New Zealand, and used clues from the initial 1980s restoration to further explore the styles that would have appealed to a fashionable colonial family climbing the social ladder.
 Some incredible pieces of historic furniture were acquired to help illustrate the trends of the late 19th-century.